About American Colonels

 About the American Colonels Network

-The American Colonels Network is an independent non-state website presented as a creative work organized with an educational, genealogical, historic and literary interest in Colonelcy in the Americas and the role of the Colonel in the formation of the United States.
+The American Colonels Network (Platform) is an independent non-state website presented as a creative work organized with an educational, genealogical, historic and literary interest in Colonelcy in the Americas and the role of the Colonel in the formation of the United States.

 We began in 1998 as [colonel.org], the first website dedicated to Kentucky Colonels.
 Our prosperity was interrupted in 2001 after receiving legal threats from the Honorable Order of Kentucky Colonels causing us to cease operation of the website.
-Later in 2006 when the creator of the website noticed Kentucky colonels coming together online on Facebook forming a social media group a new initiative was born to develop an international fellowship and promote the historic ideals of colonelcy and the traditions associated with the honorable title that was not aligned under the Honorable Order.
+Later in 2006 when the creator of the website noticed Kentucky colonels coming together online on Facebook forming a social media group and a new initiative was born to develop an international fellowship and promote the historic ideals of colonelcy and the traditions associated with the honorable title that was not aligned under the Honorable Order.
 In 2009 we started Kentucky Colonels International online with a Facebook page.

 In 2016 our non-governmental organization and civil society development began generating interest from other Kentucky colonels in other independent groups, so we reintroduced the ideal of a public registry which we began in 1998 that allowed others to verify a person's honorary commissioned status and details.
 Again we were contacted by the Honorable Order which requested we make our disclaimer more prominent, claiming that our page was confusing others with them since they came online in 2015.
 In 2017 they also contacted us expressing an interest in the Kentucky Colonel Registry and offered to collaborate (however this never materialized).
 In 2019, we suggested preparing a merger proposal which they invited for presentation to their board in January 2020, this was rejected a week later.

 Finding New Purpose in Creating Honor